jokob-sk/NetAlertX/README.md

 [![GitHub Sponsors](https://img.shields.io/github/sponsors/jokob-sk?style=social)](https://github.com/sponsors/jokob-sk)

-Thank you to all the wonderful people who have sponsored this project (=prevented my burnout🔥🤯):
+Thank you to all the wonderful people who are sponsoring this project (=preventing my burnout🔥🤯):

 <!-- SPONSORS-LIST DO NOT MODIFY BELOW -->
 | All Sponsors |